Ferdinand Foch: Honours and decorations

-Honors and awards
+Honours and awards

 A heavy cruiser and an aircraft carrier were named in his honor.
 An early district of Gdynia, Poland was also named "Foch" after the Marshal but was renamed by the communist government after the Second World War.
-Nevertheless, one of the major avenues of the town of Bydgoszcz, located then in the Polish corridor, holds Foch's name as sign of gratitude for his campaigning for an independent Poland.
+Nevertheless, one of the major avenues of the City of Bydgoszcz, located then in the Polish corridor, holds Foch's name as sign of gratitude for his campaigning for an independent Poland.
 Avenue Foch, a street in Paris, was named after him.
 Several other streets have been named in his honor in Melbourne, Ypres, Lyon, Kraków, Chrzanów, Grenoble, Quito, Beirut, New Orleans, Truth or Consequences, New Mexico, Wynnum, Cambridge, Massachusetts, Mineola, New York, Queens, New York, Milltown, Shanghai (now part of Yan'a Road) and Singapore (Foch Road).
 A city quarter in the former French sector of Berlin is called Cité Foch in his honor.
 This is where French garrison soldiers were housed while Berlin was divided.
 Fochville in South Africa was also named in his honour.
 A statue of Foch stands near Victoria railway station in London.
 He is the only Frenchman ever to be made an honorary field-marshal by the British.
 A statue of Foch stands on the Bapaume-Peronne road, near the village of Bouchavesnes, at the point where Messimy's chasseurs broke through on 12 September 1916.
 General Debeney spoke at the statue's unveiling in 1926, praising Foch's operational concepts of 1918.
 Foch also has a grape cultivar named after him.
 In the Belgian city of Leuven, one of the central squares was named after him after the First World War, but it was renamed in 2012.
 Mount Foch in Alberta is also named after him.
 The position of Marshal Foch Professor of French Literature at the University of Oxford was founded in 1918 shortly after the end of the First World War.

 In the late 1920s, Foch Avenue in Mount Roskill, Auckland was named after him.